Andy Geldman explains how to set competitive prices while minimizing effort and maximizing profit.

 It is possible to reprice automatically on other marketplaces, but on Amazon the practice is more common and the technology more mature.
-I see three important factors driving that: the strength of the Amazon catalogue, the “Buy Box”, and Amazon’s own support for repricing technology.
+There are three important factors driving that: the strength of the Amazon catalog, the “Buy Box”, and Amazon’s own support for repricing technology.

-From the outset Amazon has been underpinned by a product catalogue.
-On Amazon, there’s no possibility to list a product that isn’t connected back to the catalogue, although you can add new products to it.
-If you do add new products, they become part of the core catalogue and other sellers can offer them too.
+From the outset Amazon has been underpinned by a product catalog.
+On Amazon, it is not possible to list a product that isn’t connected back to the catalog, although you can add new products to it.
+If you do add new products, they become part of the core catalog and other sellers can offer them too.

-The catalogue-driven nature of Amazon means it’s very easy to find a specific product.
-In fact, if the catalogue is working as it should, each unique product will exist only once and have a single product detail page.
-That is in stark contrast with eBay, which is listing-driven and searches often yield thousands of results for the same product.
+The catalog-driven nature of Amazon means it’s very easy to find a specific product.
+In fact, if the catalog is working as it should, each unique product will exist only once and have a single product detail page.
+That is in stark contrast to eBay’s listing-driven approach where searches often yield thousands of results for the same product.

 The Buy Box